 Please note Lyft reserves the right to withhold, deduct, or reduce the amount of any cancellation fee payments at our discretion, including if fees are determined or believed to result from error, fraud, or a violation of the Lyft Terms of Service.

 1. You tap to arrive at the pickup location

 2. The timer counts down to 0:00

-3. You contact the passenger (you call them or they call you)
+3. You attempt to contact the passenger or the passenger contacts you

 4. You cancel the ride by tapping "Passenger is no-show" and then tap "Confirm no-show"